-Students wishing to minor in gender studies must complete SY 368, Theories of Gender, and an additional 18 semester hours from the following list of gender studies courses: AN 345, AN 361, EH 420, HY 436, SY 322, SY 367, SW 360, SW 365, or SW 380.
-Students must complete classes drawn from at least three different programs.
+Students wishing to minor in gender studies must complete SY 368, Theories of Gender, and an additional 18 semester hours from the following list of gender studies courses: AN 345, AN 361, EH 420, HY 436, PSY 337, SY 310, SY 350, SY 367, SW 360, SW 365, and other relevant courses pending committee approval.
+Students must complete classes from at least three different programs.
+For Gender Studies minors, the respective departments have agreed to waive any normal prerequisites for the above-listed classes.
+For more information, please email the gender studies advisor at genderstudies@jsu.edu or call the History Department at 256-782-5632.